 This course is designed to give students an overview of the natural sciences and prepare students for Biology 9.
 The first semester begins with a discussion of what science and the scientific method of discovery are.
 This leads to the discovery of what makes something living or non-living and students will learn about the differences among plant, animal, and bacterial cells.
 The course then moves to the Linnaean system of classification of living things, and a study of the Domains and Kingdoms.
 During a study of the Plant Kingdom, students will dissect a flower to study its reproductive system.
 The course then progresses to the study of viruses, bacteria, and infectious diseases, along with human anatomy.
 Class time will consist of lectures, group discussion, dissections and other small group work.

-Skills that will be emphasized in class include organization, learning how to use a microscope, handling dissection equipment, learning how to write using scientific language, and creating an independent research project for our Science Fair using the scientific method.
+Skills that will be emphasized in class include organization, learning how to use a microscope, handling dissection equipment, learning how to write using scientific language, and creating an independent research project for our Science and Engineering Fair using the scientific method.
 At times during the course of the year, students will design their own laboratory experiments in groups.

 This course introduces students to the fundamental principles of physics and chemistry and prepares them for the study of science at the Upper School level.
 Girls learn about the engineering design process and apply knowledge gained through readings, class discussions, and demonstrations to solve real-life engineering problems.
 Students use an inquiry-based approach to formulate questions, design experiments, and make predictions about physics and chemistry phenomena.
-They build, test, and modify a prototype as part of an independent engineering project, which they exhibit our Science Fair.
+They build, test, and modify a prototype as part of an independent engineering project, which they exhibit at our Science and Engineering Fair.
 Topics covered in the course include motion, forces, energy, work and machines, matter, and elements and the periodic table.

 In the Upper School, the Science Department offers an array of courses: biology, chemistry, physics, environmental science, and anatomy and physiology.
 Many of these courses are offered at the standard, honors, and Advanced Placement levels.
 Students also have the opportunity to enroll in Independent Research to pursue scientific research and present their projects at science fairs and competitions.